 Analyze Your Financial Needs

 Looking at your financial needs can also help determine if you need the extended warranty for your car.
-As most vehicle protection plans cover major breakdowns, paying a small fee upfront is cheaper than paying for expensive repairs later.
+Paying a small fee upfront is cheaper than paying for expensive repairs later.
 If you cannot presently afford a new transmission or engine, it might make financial sense to go with the warranty.

 If you have extra money in your emergency fund or can set aside half of the money you would pay for the extended warranty for unexpected repairs, that can also be a cheaper option than not using the warranty you paid big money for.